-Background: Motorcycling is one of the main causes of injury, and motorcyclists are among the groups vulnerable to road traffic injuries.
-Attention Deficit Hyperactivity Disorder (ADHD) in adults is presumably one of the determinants of road traffic injuries and risky behaviors of the motorcyclists.
-Despite the few studies on the relationship between motorcycle injuries and adult ADHD, their association has not been considered using standardized instruments.
-This study aimed to analyze the relationship between adult ADHD and risky riding behavior of motorcyclists.
+Background: Motorcycling is one of the main causes of injury, and motorcyclists are vulnerable to road traffic injuries.
+Attention Deficit Hyperactivity Disorder (ADHD) in adults is presumably one of the determinants of road traffic injuries and motorcyclists’ risky behavior.
+Despite the few studies on the relationship between motorcycle injuries and adult ADHD, their association has not been investigated using standardized instruments.
+This study aimed to analyze the relationship between motorcyclists’ adult ADHD and risky riding behaviors.

-Methods: The community-based cross-sectional study was run on 340 motorcyclists in Bukan, during 2015 and 2016, using a cluster-random sampling in 7 areas of the city.
-Using the city map provided by Bukan’s Health Center, the city was divided into 14 clusters according to the areas covered by health centers.
-Then, 7 clusters (out of 14) were selected randomly.
-To achieve the anticipated sample size, the data was collected from these 7 clusters.
-In this study, the data collection instruments were: standard Motorcycle Rider Behavior Questionnaire, Conners' Adult ADHD Rating Scales questionnaire and a checklist designed by the researchers.
-Stata 13 was used to analyze the collected data.
-Pearson correlation coefficient and multivariate linear regression were performed to study the linear relationship between ADHD score and scores of Motorcycle Rider Behavior Questionnaire.
+Methods: This community-based, cross-sectional study was performed on 340 motorcyclists in Bukan city, west Azerbaijan province, Iran in 2015 and 2016 using a cluster-random sampling in seven areas of the city.
+According to the city map used by Bukan’s Health Centers, the city was divided into 14 clusters.
+Then, seven clusters (out of 14) were selected randomly.
+To reach the anticipated sample size, the data were collected from these seven clusters.
+In this study, the data collection instruments were: standard Motorcycle Rider Behavior Questionnaire (MRBQ), Conners' Adult ADHD Rating Scales (CAARS) questionnaire and a checklist designed by the researchers.
+The Stata 13 software package was used to analyze the collected data.
+Pearson correlation coefficient and multiple linear regression were performed to study the linear relationship between ADHD screening and MRBQ scores.

 Results: All 340 participants were male and the mean age was 30.2 years (SD=9.1).
-22.1% of the motorcyclists had a history of motorcycle crash.
-Bivariate analysis showed a significant association between risky riding behaviors and age, motorcycling records, and mean of riding hours per day (P-value<.05).
-Multivariate analysis confirmed the correlation between ADHD and risky riding behaviors in all subscales (A, B, D) (p<0.05).
+In addition, 22.1% of motorcyclists had a history of motorcycle crash.
+Bivariate analysis showed a significant association between risky riding behaviors and age, motorcycling records, and mean of riding hours per day (P-value less than 0.05).
+Multivariate analysis confirmed the correlation between ADHD and risky riding behaviors in all subscales (A, B, D) (p less than 0.05).

 Conclusions: Those with a high ADHD screening score are more likely to have risky riding behaviors.